 The studio is the physical, pedagogical, and social core of the School of Constructed Environments (SCE).
-Comprising 13,000 square feet of open loft space on two floors and outfitted with wireless technology, it supports both traditional and digital design explorations from scaled models to full-size constructions.
-Each SCE student receives access to support facilities such as the fabrication shop, computing laboratories, the Donghia Materials Center, the Light and Energy Lab, display galleries, the Glass Corner lecture hall, and the SCE administrative offices.
+Comprising 13,000 square feet of open loft space on two floors and outfitted with wireless technology, it supports both traditional and digital design explorations, from scaled models to full-size constructions.
+Each SCE student has access to support facilities such as the fabrication shop, computing laboratories, the Donghia Materials Center, the Light and Energy Lab, display galleries, the Glass Corner lecture hall, and the SCE administrative offices.

 "The project began with the discovery of a hidden space behind a wall.
 The negative shape of this space became the form of the Kitchen.
 The shape of the Kitchen is made complicated by the steampipes, moldings and other irregularities that make up the recess.
 The piece is constructed like a storage crate, rolling into the space and filling it completely, and when needed drawn out for use."